SigmaHQ/sigmahq.github.io/docs/guide/getting-started.md

 To best illustrate the adaptability of the Sigma format, we will onboard a custom logsource (in this example, an internal production service called `puppy_app_production`) and its corresponding detection rule, into our detections-as-code repository.

+The pipeline below is written for Splunk, since field names and index conventions are specific to each platform.
+A different SIEM would use its own pipeline while reusing the exact same rule.

 ```bash
 # Inside of sigma_test_repo, create a pipelines directory
 mkdir ./pipelines